botify-labs/judyz/README.md

     python setup.py sdist

-`judyz_cython` can be distributed as an egg:
+`judyz_cython` can be distributed as a wheel:

-    python setup.py bdist_egg
+    python setup.py bdist_wheel

+See the Dockerfile for an example of a Python 3.7 wheel.

 To compile `judyz-cython` inplace: